 To make things worse, I was assigned a cook who did not know his way around the pots and he thought he was the tour leader – which would have been fantastic if he knew what he was talking about.
-I caught the job of leading the tour and was the driver, and this was my first driving trip.

 The Kruger National Park

 Day two of the tour found us inside the Numbi Gate of the Kruger National Park.
 I noticed that as I spoke to the guests, they seemed distracted.